javter-dev/repo-remoto/README.md

-# Repositorio remote
+# Repositorio remote depois do clone

-Descrição inserida no repositorio antes do clone
+Descrição inserida no repositorio depois do clone